How to identify content themes for LinkedIn

 Outlining your LinkedIn content themes helps in 2 ways:

 By knowing what you are going to be talking about, it becomes a lot easier to come up with ideas under these topics for content.
 Once you’ve made this decision, you will find that whenever you consume information, your brain will subconsciously be turning new ideas, information and concepts into potential content ideas.
-Read more about having ideas for content here.
+Read more about having ideas for content in our blog.

 This means you will always be fulfilling the needs of your target audience.
 This leads to your content receiving engagement, with people regularly checking back to see more content from you.
 Don’t leave it for your audience to guess what you create content about.
 Sometimes, explicitly discussing what you want to post more of and asking your audience what they would like to see, can be great practises to gather feedback.